 The DP/RJ issue team has published an educational discussion guide with the help of NACMS.
 The guide is designed to be used during a faith community meeting and is a great introduction to death penalty abolition and restorative justice practices!
 Find the guide for use here.

 The DP/RJ Issue Team has worked and is working to abolish the death penalty throughout the US, especially states in which team members live.
 The team has successfully seen the abolition in Maryland, and is still actively working in Ohio and Texas by supporting local groups (Ohioans to Stop Executions & Texas Coalition to Abolish the Death Penalty) with financial donations and support for their legislative action.
 The team collaborates with a group from Florida as well.
 In addition, we make a financial donation to Death Penalty Action, which provides leadership and support within the broader anti-death penalty movement.
-Finally, the DP/RJ continues to support and attend the annual Fast and Vigil in front of the Supreme Court (and online) and other events that bring people together to highlight this issue on a national level, such as the Journey of Hope ... from Violence to Healing.
+Finally, the DP/RJ continues to support and attend the annual Fast and Vigil in front of the Supreme Court (and online) and other events that bring people together to highlight this issue on a national level, such as the Journey of Hope - from Violence to Healing.